-The fabric building at the CasaBlanca is smaller than
+The fabric building at the CasaBlanca is smaller than the one proposed for the Regional Park. |

 The Mesquite City Council voted on Tuesday to put the Big Tent idea out to bids.